rajatlinux1/files-organiser/README.md

 # files-organiser
-clone this file and directly run in directory. where you want organise files. cmd = python3 files_organiser.py
+clone this repo and copy/move "files_organiser.py" in directory.
+Where you want to organise files. cmd = python3 files_organiser.py